What Do People Buy During a Stock Market Panic?

 Equity Bargain Hunting: Equity prices can fall across the board during a market panic, often indiscriminately.
 This creates an opportunity for investors to buy quality stocks at discounted prices.
 For example, during the 2008 financial crisis, stocks of fundamentally strong companies were dragged down with the broader market, allowing long-term investors to buy at a discount.

-Sector Rotations: Market panics can also trigger sector rotations as certain sectors become oversold while others are considered safer bets.
+Sector Rotations: Market panics can also trigger sector rotations as specific sectors become oversold while others are considered safer bets.
 For example, during the COVID-19 market crash, travel and hospitality stocks were hit hard, while technology and healthcare sectors were viewed as more resilient.
 This allowed investors to rotate into undervalued sectors with strong long-term prospects.

 Mergers and Acquisitions: Periods of market turmoil can also present opportunities for corporate consolidation.
 During the 2001 dot-com bubble burst, many tech startups saw their valuations plummet, making them attractive acquisition targets for larger companies with strong balance sheets.